 Our teachers are as fun and engaging as they are prepared.
-Years of teaching experience and advanced piano degrees (including a Fulbright Scholar!) combine with love and laughter to produces fine musicianship in all our students, from beginners to our most accomplished students.
+Years of teaching experience and advanced degrees in music combine with love and laughter to produces fine musicianship in all our students, from our preschoolers to our most accomplished pianists.

 Sara Bonner is a lifelong music-maker, lover of singing and ukulele strumming, and master teacher.
 She has become legendary as an elementary-school music teacher, teaching in the Lawrence school system since 1991.
 She has a specialty in preschool music as well, having created and taught the S.M.I.L.E. curriculum (Singing and Movement in a Literature-Based Environment) and the 3- to 5-year-old Capo choir (a division of the esteemed Lawrence Children’s Choir organization).